Love customs in Istrian tradition

 8. Study the folk proverbs

-People gathered folk proverbs and wisdom over time, therefore they were created mainly thanks to the experience.
+People gathered folk proverbs and wisdom over time, therefore they have created mainly thanks to the experience.
 The experiences were different and sometimes contradictory. ‘‘Dowry is crucial for marrying a girl”, ”marry the devil for treasure – the treasure is gone – the devil remains”.
 What if a good Dowry is just a bait and deception for a bad character?
 Can marriage for benefit be meaningful? ”If you like a woman – look at her mother first”.
 Daughters often mirrored their mothers – that’s how our folk used to speak.
 If you want to marry a woman, her mother can be an indicator of what she will become in the future… There is also a poem about the eating habits of a young girl who eats very little at her wedding, but continues to eat more and more in her married life… sounds familiar?
-From the proverbs, you can read experience, belief, or take a look at the lives of certain people.
+From the proverbs, you can read experiences, beliefs, or take a look at the lives of certain people.
 When we think better – we will see that nothing is said in vain.
 Read one of the poem collections with your partner and think about them together.

 9. Enjoy as a resident of Ancient Rome

-The reign of the ancient Rome left traces throughout Istria, and today there are numerous recipes that have been preserved since then.
+The reign of ancient Rome left traces throughout Istria, and today there are numerous recipes that have been preserved since then.
 The Romans were known for their hedonism and exaggeration in food and drink – we don’t recommend that, but you can give yourself a bit of joy – at least on Valentine’s Day.
 The Romans adored roses and they were preparing scented oils based on roses.
 They loved to experiment with food, and they loved to cook.
 Make a Roman dinner for two, reach for some recipe that dates back to ancient Rome, and for dessert make a scented bath.
 Do you like sweet alcoholic drinks?
 If you do – make sangria (sweet – fruit wine) or reach for another drink that you like.
 Enjoy.

 10. Walk along the sea waves

 What is more romantic than a walk near the beach and watching the sunset or the starry sky?
 If you live in Istria or you are here on vacation then you know at least a few promenades near the sea, and maybe you know about some breathtaking locations.
-Mark your romantic sea walk with stunning photos, relax with the sound of waves, enjoy the smell of pine trees… Conclude your Valentine’s day with sea idyll.
+Mark your romantic sea walk with stunning photos, relax with the sound of waves, and enjoy the smell of pine trees… Conclude your Valentine’s day with a sea idyll.